Easily create & edit your visual content with ease with PixTeller free poster maker & online photo editor.

-Virtually everyone now has access to a high quality camera thanks to the constant improvement in smartphone lenses and processor power.
+Virtually everyone now has access to a high-quality camera thanks to the constant improvement in smartphone lenses and processor power.
 It's not only the quality in our phones but also the editing software in the form of free (in many cases) apps with which to edit our snaps.
-There is amazing functionality in terms of editing options on a smartphone and in some cases, it rivals even pro editing suites on computer.
+There is great functionality in terms of editing options on a smartphone, and in some cases, it rivals even pro editing suites on a computer.

 Saving RAW photo files does consume a lot of storage space, but with this, it means you have more information with which to edit your photos and get the most out of them.
 If you want to bring out more details from shadows or dark areas, saving in RAW will give you that flexibility in the editing suite.

-As the quality of cameras has increased, so too has the number of them; a lot of smartphones have as many as 4 different lenses or even more.
-Their numbers have increased as currently they're all fixed focal length and can't offer any zoom functionality (apart from digital).
-The number of lenses means that each can provide a specific role within a photographer's repertoire; portraiture, landscape and selfie.
+As the quality of cameras has increased, so too has the number of them; many smartphones have as many as four different lenses or even more.
+Their numbers have increased as currently, they're all fixed focal length and can't offer any zoom functionality (apart from digital).
+The number of lenses means that each can provide a specific role within a photographer's repertoire; portraiture, landscape, and selfie.

-More lenses also mean that each of their captures can be stitched together in one photo, all done by the increasingly powerful processors.
-Not every smartphone takes shots in this way but a lot now have the capability.
+More lenses also mean that each capture can be stitched together in one photo, all done by the increasingly powerful processors.
+Not every smartphone takes shots in this way, but a lot now have the capability.
 While this automatic process is done regardless of user input, there are ways to manipulate the shooting modes to improve your photos.

 For example, using portrait mode will use the phone's wide-angle lens to provide a bit of depth as long as you have foreground and background subjects in the frame.
 Usually, when you open up the camera app and start snapping, the photos come out with the whole image in clear focus, which can be great for certain shots but less so for others.
-If your smartphone only has one lens, it's possible to replicate depth of field by choosing portrait mode which will then digitally include soft focus in the background while the foreground remains in perfect focus.
+If your smartphone only has one lens, it's possible to replicate the depth of field by choosing portrait mode, which will then digitally include a soft focus in the background while the foreground remains in the perfect guide.

-Another trick to correctly light your shot is to use the flash which honestly I usually avoid as I always seek out natural lighting when taking photos.
+Another trick to correctly light your shot is using the flash, which honestly I usually avoid as I always seek out natural lighting when taking photos.
 I have, however, learned to embrace the phone's flash on occasion.
 Most often for close-ups to extinguish shadows, or to have completely even lighting on the subject.
 You do need to be careful with phone flash as it can easily make everything look quite sterile as the white light is quite unforgiving.
-Nevertheless, it can provide quite an interesting pop of colour, especially when used in total darkness so that the vibrancy is really exaggerated.
+Nevertheless, it can provide quite an interesting pop of color, especially when used in total darkness, so that the vibrancy is really exaggerated.

-While you can create your own light in the darkness, recently, I've been testing my phone's (Google Pixel 3a XL) capability at night to see what it can do and the results have really surprised me.
-In very low light where my normal camera might even struggle, the phone is able to take multiple shots and then overlay them to get the most out of what light is available.
+While you can create your own light in the darkness, recently, I've been testing my phone's (Google Pixel 3a XL) capability at night to see what it can do, and the results have really surprised me.
+In shallow light, where my regular camera might even struggle, the phone can take multiple shots and then overlay them to get the most out of what light is available.

-This was just a quick test but I was so impressed with what the tiny lens with great processing power could accomplish at night time.
-The street lamp was able to illuminate much of the frame and the processor was able to do the rest.
-Colours might be a bit saturated but still, you can edit it to personal tastes; regardless, I'd definitely recommend testing out what your smartphone can do even in low light situations.
+This was just a quick test, but I was so impressed with what the tiny lens with great processing power could accomplish at night time.
+The street lamp was able to illuminate much of the frame, and the processor could do the rest.
+Colors might be a bit saturated, but still, you can edit it to personal tastes; regardless, I'd definitely recommend testing out what your smartphone can do even in low-light situations.

-Much like lighting, the composition is an essential part of photography that can often be overlooked in smartphone photography for the simple reason that storage is cheap and vast, we tend not to care about a lot of the photos we're taking.
+Much like lighting, the composition is an essential part of photography that can often be overlooked in smartphone photography for the simple reason that storage is cheap and vast.
+We tend not to care about a lot of the photos we're taking.
 Certainly, this is something I've found with my own images; I treat the smartphone camera as more of a journal, taking snapshots rather than quality and meaningful photographs.
-This suits just fine for a lot of photos but I'm trying to be more conscientious with my smartphone.
+This suits just fine for many photos, but I'm trying to be more conscientious with my smartphone.

-All these changes can influence the resulting image and maybe reveal something in photography that you hadn't seen yet.
+These changes can influence the resulting image and maybe reveal something in photography that you haven't seen yet.
 I've been taking photos of birds in my garden, using a monocular held up to the lens to capture close-ups of passing birds.
 To reflect the zoom and focus of the monocular, I changed the frame to be a circle in the editing app.
 These changes can influence the resulting image and maybe reveal something in photography that you haven't seen yet.

-The saying goes, 'The best camera is the one you have on you.' and nowadays, this is almost always going to be your smartphone.
-For this reason, it's no wonder that there are so many peripherals that go with smartphone photography; clip-on lenses, tripods, and selfie-sticks to name a few.
-All of these accessories serve a purpose and can be a great boost to your photography by providing versatility in any situation.
+The saying goes, 'The best camera is the one you have on you' Nowadays, this is almost always going to be your smartphone.
+For this reason, it's no wonder that there are so many peripherals that go with smartphone photography; clip-on lenses, tripods, and selfie-sticks, to name a few.
+These accessories serve a purpose and can significantly boost your photography by providing versatility in any situation.